Pathoschild/HatMouse/README.md

    `OverridePrice` | Show this USD price instead of the one fetched from the Steam API (e.g. for unlisted games).
    `OverrideDescription` | Show this description instead of the one fetched from the Steam API.
 You can use HTML in this field (e.g. to link to multiple store pages).
    `IgnoreKey` | If `true`, don't show this game key (e.g. for games which no longer exist).
+   `Claimed` | If `true`, the game key is struck out and marked claimed in the prize list.
    `Comments` | Arbitrary comments ignored by the code (e.g. to explain why we're overriding fields).

 4. Open `scripts/build prize list.linq` in LINQPad.